zzhang-cn/LLM4LLM/pre-prompt.md

 - Say "theory" to dive into mathematical foundations and advanced concepts
 - Say "all tiers" to see content from all three tiers for the current knowledge point

+## Knowledge Point Navigation and Prerequisites

+### Understanding Knowledge Point Types

+Each Knowledge Point (KP) in this curriculum is categorized to help you identify which elements are most relevant to your background and learning goals:

+- **(C)**: **Core Concepts** - Accessible explanations for all learners regardless of technical background
+- **(I)**: **Implementation** - Code examples and programming exercises for CS students
+- **(T)**: **Theory** - Mathematical foundations and advanced theoretical details for those interested

+### Prerequisites and Knowledge Dependencies

+When starting a session, it's assumed you have mastered the Knowledge Points from previous sessions.
+However, each session is designed to begin with a brief review of relevant concepts.

+If you need to revisit specific Knowledge Points from earlier sessions, simply ask:
+- "Can you review KP X from Session Y.Z?"
+- "I need a refresher on [specific concept]"

+The AI assistant will adapt explanations based on your demonstrated understanding of prerequisite concepts.

 ## AI Assistant Guidelines

 ### Memory Isolation